karldyson/draft-dyson-primary-zonefile-initialisation/draft-dyson-primary-zonefile-initialisation.md

 ### General

 TODO: Do we need to signal the initial TTL of the records being added (SOA, NS, A, AAAA)...
 I think so...
-Could specifiy with an extra key=value pair, or could leave it to pick up from the SOA
+Could specify with an extra key=value pair, or could leave it to pick up from the SOA

 Do we even need to supply these properties (soa, ns, etc) ?
-The reason an operator would be doing this would be because they want to create a zonefile with standard tooling and then immediatly commence making dynamic updates to the zone.
+The reason an operator would be doing this would be because they want to create a zonefile with standard tooling and then immediately commence making dynamic updates to the zone.
 An implementation could simply drop in basic SOA and NS with the expectation being that the operator then *replaces* them.

 #### ACLs...?